SonjaBlesch/ban400-exam-notes/README.md

 - A pull request should only contain changes/additions to the raw content files as described above.
 This means that you should *not* compile the document.
 This will be done after the changes have been accepted.
 - Make sure that you have pulled the latest changes to the fork before opening your pull request and that there are no conflicts.
 - In order to minimize the potential for conflicts, you should prioritize opening several smaller pull requests rather than one big.
+- **The note will be considered for possible attachment to the exam questions shortly after 01 December 2025.
+The note does not have to be particularly long for this to happen, but there must be a reasonably large coverage of the foundations of the curriculum in BAN400.**